hyperonym/basaran/README.md

 Docker images are available on [Docker Hub](https://hub.docker.com/r/hyperonym/basaran/tags) and [GitHub Packages](https://github.com/orgs/hyperonym/packages?repo_name=basaran).

-For GPU acceleration, you will need to install the [NVIDIA Driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [NVIDIA Container Runtime](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+For GPU acceleration, you also need to install the [NVIDIA Driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [NVIDIA Container Runtime](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+Basaran's image already comes with related libraries such as CUDA and cuDNN, so there is no need to install them manually.

-Basaran's images can be used in three ways:
+Basaran's image can be used in three ways:

-* **Run directly**: use `MODEL="user/repo"` to download a model from Hugging Face Hub on start.
+* **Run directly**: By specifying the `MODEL="user/repo"` environment variable, the corresponding model can be downloaded from Hugging Face Hub during the first startup.
-* **Bundled**: create a new Dockerfile to [preload a public model](https://github.com/hyperonym/basaran/blob/master/deployments/bundles/bloomz-560m.Dockerfile) or [bundle a private model](https://github.com/hyperonym/basaran/blob/master/deployments/bundles/private.Dockerfile).
+* **Pre-packaging**: Create a new Dockerfile to [preload a public model](https://github.com/hyperonym/basaran/blob/master/deployments/bundles/bloomz-560m.Dockerfile) or [bundle a private model](https://github.com/hyperonym/basaran/blob/master/deployments/bundles/private.Dockerfile).
-* **Bind mount**: mount a local model into the container and set `MODEL` to the corresponding path.
+* **Bind mount**: Mount a model from the local file system into the container and point the `MODEL` environment variable to the corresponding path.

 ### Basic Usage